ThomasDevoogdt/cloudflare-ddns/README.md

 # cloudflare-ddns
-Simple Cloudflare DDNS update script for domain and subdomains.
+Simple multi-record Cloudflare DDNS update script for domain and subdomains.
 I just created a quick and dirty sketch to update my personal DDNS records.
 It should be enough for most users, feel free to use.
+The reason why I didn't use one of the hundreds of existing docker DDNS services is that I couldn't find any that supports multi-record DDNS updates.

 ## usage
 * ```--config```: config path